DeMarcus Cousins: Golden State Warriors (2018–2019)

-After not receiving any outstanding contract offers from other teams, Cousins turned his attention to signing with an elite team with the midlevel exception.
+After not receiving any outstanding contract offers from other teams, Cousins turned his attention to signing with an elite team on the midlevel exception.
 Cousins called Golden State general manager Bob Myers about joining the Warriors and followed this by speaking to Kevin Durant, Stephen Curry and Draymond Green.
-He subsequently accepted the Warriors' midlevel exception, signing a reported one-year deal for $5.3 million on July 6, 2018.
-On December 10, 2018, with Cousins nearing a return to the court for the first time since rupturing his left Achilles tendon, he was assigned to Golden State's NBA G League affiliate team, the Santa Cruz Warriors, where he had his first full-contact practice.
-On January 18, 2019, Cousins made his debut for the Warriors, scoring 14 points before fouling out of the 112–94 win over the Los Angeles Clippers.
+He subsequently accepted the Warriors' midlevel exception, signing a one-year deal worth $5.3 million on July 6, 2018.
+On December 10, 2018, with Cousins nearing a return to the court for the first time since rupturing his left Achilles tendon, he was assigned to Golden State's NBA G League affiliate team, the Santa Cruz Warriors, where he had his first full-contact practice following his Achilles rupture.
+On January 18, 2019, Cousins made his debut for the Warriors, scoring 14 points in the 112–94 win over the Los Angeles Clippers.
 On April 2, he scored a season-high 28 points to go with 13 rebounds in a 116–102 win over the Denver Nuggets.
 On April 16, Cousins was ruled out indefinitely after suffering a torn left quadriceps in Game 2 of the first round of the playoffs.
 He made a return in Game 1 of the 2019 NBA Finals against the Toronto Raptors, coming off the bench in his first NBA Finals game.
 The Warriors lost the series in six games.

 Los Angeles Lakers (2019–2020)

 Cousins signed a one-year contract with the Los Angeles Lakers for 2019–20.
 He was reunited with Anthony Davis, his former teammate on the New Orleans Pelicans.
-However, Cousins tore his left anterior cruciate ligament (ACL) in an off-season pickup game in August, and never played a game for the Lakers.
+However, Cousins tore his left anterior cruciate ligament (ACL) in an offseason pickup game in August and never played a game for the Lakers.
 They were granted a $1.75 million disabled player exception for Cousins and waived him on February 23, 2020, to sign Markieff Morris.
 The Lakers won the NBA Finals that season and had Cousins' name engraved on each of their championship rings.
 They presented him a ring as well.